IrakliGurgenidze/WIP-frontend/README.md

 ## Development Guidelines

 ### Adding New Profile Fields
-1. Update TypeScript interfaces in `ApplicantDashboard.tsx`
+1. Update TypeScript interfaces in respective dashboard components
 2. Add form inputs in appropriate tab panel
 3. Include field in save/load operations
 4. Update backend API to handle new fields
+5. Add constants to `utils/constants.ts` if applicable

 ### Implementing New Dashboard Features
 1. Create new tab panel in the Tabs component
-2. Add corresponding CSS classes in `ApplicantDashboard.module.css`
+2. Add corresponding CSS classes in component's module.css file
 3. Implement state management and API integration
 4. Add proper form validation and error handling